AndreaZoccatelli/okgv/README.md

 ## Similarity Scoping

-**Similarity search is scoped to the exact target topic.** When checking for duplicates before submitting to `topic1/sub_topic1`, only entries already in `topic1/sub_topic1` are compared — entries in sibling topics like `topic1/sub_topic2` are not considered.
+**Similarity search is scoped to the exact target topic.** When checking for duplicates before submitting to `topic1/sub_topic1`, only entries already in `topic1/sub_topic1` are compared.
+Entries in sibling topics like `topic1/sub_topic2` are not considered.

 This is by design for performance (native sqlite-vec pre-filtering) and correctness (each topic has its own semantic scope).
 It means:

-- **Same topic name, different parent = fine.** `dogs/legs` and `cats/legs` both contain "legs" entries but about different animals — no cross-dedup needed.
+- **Same topic name, different parent = fine.** `dogs/legs` and `cats/legs` both contain "legs" entries but about different animals, no cross-dedup needed.
 - **The full path determines semantic scope.** A well-structured topic tree naturally avoids ambiguity.
 - **Avoid overlapping topics.** If `anatomy/limbs` and `dogs/legs` could contain similar entries, design the tree so each leaf has a clear, non-overlapping scope.